headforwards-spd/headforwards-website/src/pages/info-pages/perl-python-and-golang.md

     type: quote-component
 seo:
   slug: perl-python-and-golang
-  title: Perl Python & Golang Programming | Headforwards
+  title: Perl Python & Golang Programming
   description: We believe that great developers can pick up new skills and
     languages easily.
 Even if you don’t have experience in our languages, we'd love to hear from you!